A Few Tricks to Easier Self-Control during the Holidays

 Whole-wheat crackers, bread and pasta provide two or more grams of fiber per

-.
+serving.
 A medium sweet potato with the skin packs five grams of fiber.
 A

 pear has four grams, while a banana and an orange clock in at three grams